danXyu/morpheus-data-agent/README.md

 * what is the total value locked in sushi
 * tvl of pendle

+## FAQs

+If you get "ERROR: Failed building wheel for llama-cpp-python", you may need to install gcc@11.
+For Mac, run `brew install gcc@11`.
+For Ubuntu, run `sudo apt install gcc-11 g++-11`.

 ## Notes
 This project uses the openhermes-2.5-mistral-7b GGUF model and performs well on a modern laptop using only CPU.